 The nodes in the mesh are data products: a microservice, a database, an application, etc. The nodes produce high quality, locally curated data, within the mesh.
 Data is curated by the team that's building it for the benefit of the other nodes, and related nodes are grouped into domains (for example, “inventory” or “pipeline sensors”).
 The data flows from node to node, and thus from domain to domain, as needed.

 To get started, go to the Confluent Cloud sign up page.
 Enter your name, email address, and password, which you will use later to log in to Confluent Cloud.
 Select the Start Free button and watch your inbox for a confirmation email to continue.
-The link in your confirmation email will lead you to the next step, where you can choose between Basic, Standard, or Dedicated clusters (the associated costs are listed, but the startup amount will cover more than you need for this course).
+The link in your confirmation email will lead you to the next step, where you should choose a Basic clusters.
 Click Begin Configuration to choose your preferred cloud provider, region, and availability zone.
-Costs are shown at the bottom of the screen.
+Costs are shown on the dropdowns.
 Continue to set up your billing information.
-Click Review to get one last look at your choices, and then launch your new cluster.
+Click Review to get one last look at your choices (the associated costs are listed, but the startup amount of free usage will cover more than you need for this course), and then launch your new cluster.

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.